 Primary Guide, Tanager Meadow

 After getting her BA in Philosophy, Merrett knew her next step would be to get her Montessori training, so she moved to Portland to take the AMI Elementary training course at Montessori Northwest.
 Upon graduating with her AMI Elementary degree in 2014, Merrett was hired to work as an Elementary Course Assistant at Montessori Northwest.
 Merrett spent two years at Montessori Northwest, helping two academic-year Elementary courses through their own Montessori trainings, as well as participating in launching Montessori Northwest’s Elementary summer training program at Whitworth University in Spokane, WA.
-After she left MNW in 2016, Merrett worked as an Elementary assistant for a few months before starting at MCH as a Primary assistant in the Chickadee Grove classroom in February 2017.
+After she left MNW in 2016, Merrett worked as an Elementary assistant for a few months before starting at MCH as a Courtney’s Primary assistant in the Chickadee Grove classroom in February 2017.
 It was not long before Merrett knew that she had found a home at MCH!
 She assisted in the Chickadee Grove classroom from 2017 through 2019, and led Chickadee Grove’s summer program in 2018 and 2019.
 In 2019, Merrett was ready to take her Primary training and get her M.Ed., and returned to Montessori Northwest.
 She graduated from Montessori Northwest in June 2020 with her AMI Primary degree, and from Loyola University in Baltimore, Maryland, with her Master’s in Montessori Education in September 2020.
-She is thrilled to return to MCH to be the Tanager Meadow guide!
+She returned to MCH in Fall 2020 as the Tanager Meadow Guide.

-Outside of school, Merrett loves spending time with her partner, Jack, and their cat.
-They enjoy going to see movies, viewing exhibitions at the Portland Art Museum, and attending plays and musicals.
+Outside of school, Merrett loves spending time with her cat Marbles, and rock-climbing.
+She enjoys going to see movies, viewing exhibitions at the Portland Art Museum, and attending plays and musicals.
 Merrett is also a lifelong vegan who loves a piping hot cup of green tea, and enjoys visiting local gardens, thrift shopping, cooking, and visiting her family in Minnesota and friends in Seattle whenever she can.

 Toddler Assistant, Heron Cove